Tanks Free 1,277 Half-Starved Yank Prisoners; Captives Tell of Nazi Mistreatment

 Vienna Mid-City Four Miles Off As Reds Push On; Seige Arc Tightened

-The Japanese battleship Yamato, the largest ever constructed, is sunk by U.S. aircraft near Okinawa on this day.
+The Japanese battleship Yamato, largest of its kind ever constructed, is sunk by U.S. aircraft near Okinawa on this day.
 The ship had undertaken Operation Ten-Go, a suicide mission targeting U.S. forces.
 Over 2,400 Japanese died in the battle.
-[More information here, and at left.]
+[More information here.]

 A 1910 view of Kershaw Public School.